aws-samples/cdk-deployment-of-locust/README.md

 # More configs
-- vpcid (required): id of the vpc to create the test cluster in
+- vpc_cidr (optional): cidr of the vpc created to run locust cluster.
+Make sure it doesn't conflic with CIDR of VPC to peer, if you are testing internal workloads.
+Default to 10.0.0.0/16
 - instancetype (optional): ec2 instance type to use in the cluster, default to c5.large
 - clustersize (optional): locust test cluster size, if set to 1, standalone mode will be used, otherwise master/slave mode will be used, default to 3
 - locust_version (optional): locust version to deploy, default is 0.13.5
-- no_web_ui (optional): run the locust cluster with or without web UI, default to False (with web UI)
+- no_web_ui (optional): run the locust cluster with or without web UI.
+In UI mode, locust cluster will be configured into public subnets.
+In no UI mode, it will be put into private subnets. default to False (with web UI)
 - locust_user_number (optional): number of locust users to run in the load test, default is 100
 - locust_hatch_rate (optional): number of users to hatch every second, default to 10